cookpad/itacho/README.md

 itacho
 ======

 itacho _板長_ to manage and operate envoy based service mesh.
+It is based on Envoy's [go-control-plane](https://github.com/envoyproxy/go-control-plane).

 ## Configuration